galchapman/FTC18833-20210-Freight-Frenzy/README.md

 This includes everything that makes the robot drive like the trajectory follower.

-Note that this is the only subsystem in our robot that could be run on it's own [thread](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/commands/drive/RoadRunnerThread.java).
+Note that this is the only subsystem in our robot that could run on it's own [thread](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/commands/drive/RoadRunnerThread.java).
 That is why many functions have the synchronized keyword.

 ### Lift